Apply

 • Availability for full and enthusiastic participation in all aspects of the MMUF program, including attendance at conferences and regular meetings

-• Response to a short essay prompt about how the applicant’s life experiences and academic goals would contribute to furthering the goal of a diverse academy
+• Response to a short essay prompt about the applicant’s life experiences and academic goals.

 Potential for serving as a mentor and teacher for a wide variety of students

-*** To attend the following sessions, please fill out this form the day before the info session you will attend to receive the Zoom link.*** If you do not see a time that fits your schedule needs, write to Elise LaRose at mmufatuchicago@gmail.com to set up a meeting.
+*** To attend the following sessions, please register here the day before the info session you will attend to receive the Zoom link.*** If you do not see a time that fits your schedule needs, write to Elise LaRose at mmufatuchicago@gmail.com to set up a meeting.

 Deadline and Application